 Big Cottonwood Canyon

 This is one of the most popular places to rock climb around Salt Lake City.
 Big Cottonwood Canyon has good quality quartzite routes that have both sport and trad climbing.
 Popular areas include Dogwood Crag, The Slips, and Storm Mountain.
+Limestone climbing can be found higher in the canyon at the Hellgate Cliffs area.
 There are numerous routes in these areas from beginner to expert.
-Both Cottonwood Canyons are covered in Pellucid Wombat's pages.
+Both Cottonwood Canyons are covered in detail on Pellucid Wombat's pages.

 Little Cottonwood Canyon

 This is the prominant buttress that is located on the ridge between the North Fork of Deaf Smith Canyon and Ferguson Canyon.
-This place isn't climbed much and you will definitely be alone if you go there.
+This place isn't climbed much and you will probably be alone if you go there.
 The rock isn't as good of quality as Ferguson or Little Cottonwood Canyon.
 The approach is long and hard to get to.
 The West Ridge route is three pitches long and rated 5.6 on poor rock and bad protection.
-Normal descent is down the east face.
+The standard descent of Hounds Tooth is down the east face.